taoshidev/proprietary-trading-network/README.md

 of size .25x leverage to reduce the size of the position.
 LONG and SHORT signals can be thought of working in opposite directions in this way.
 7. You can close out a position by sending in a FLAT signal.
-8. Max drawdown is determined every minute.
-If you go beyond **5% max drawdown on daily close**, or **10% at any point in time** your miner will be eliminated and unable to submit orders or receive rewards.
-Eliminated miners won't necessarily be immediately deregistered, they'll need to wait to be deregistered from the Bittensor network based on registrations & immunity period.
-9. If a miner copies another miner's order repeatedly they will be eliminated.
-When any order is submitted, analysis on the integrity of the order is performed.
-If the order is deemed to be plagiarising it is flagged by the network.
-Repeated occurrence leads to removal from the network.
+8. Miners are eliminated if their portfolio return falls below certain thresholds or if they they are detected as plagiarising other miners. (more info in  the "Eliminations" section).
-10. There is a fee per trade pair position.
+9. There is a fee per trade pair position.
 The fee scales with leverage. e.x a 10x leveraged position will have a 10x higher fee.
-11. There is a minimum registration fee of 5 TAO on the mainnet subnet.
+10. There is a minimum registration fee of 5 TAO on the mainnet subnet.
-12. There is an immunity period of 9 days to help miners submit orders to become competitive with existing miners.
+11. There is an immunity period of 9 days to help miners submit orders to become competitive with existing miners.
-13. The miners who can provide the most returns over a 30 day rolling lookback period are provided the most incentive.
+12. Based on portfolio metrics such as omega score and total portfolio return, weights/incentive get set to reward the best miners.

 With this system only the world's best traders & deep learning / quant based trading systems can compete.

+# Eliminations

+In the Proprietary Trading Network, the performance of each miner's portfolio is constantly monitored to ensure competitiveness and integrity within the network.
+Eliminations are a crucial part of maintaining the network's quality, and they occur under the following circumstances:

+### Maximum Drawdown (MDD)

+1. **Daily MDD Limit**: If a miner's portfolio experiences more than a **5% maximum drawdown** based on the day's closing values, relative to the highest portfolio value realized, the miner will be eliminated.
+2. **Anytime MDD Limit**: Similarly, if at any point, the miner's portfolio undergoes a **10% maximum drawdown** from its peak value, the miner will be eliminated.

+- **Drawdown Calculation**: Drawdowns are calculated by replaying each position based on the time they were closed.
+We track the portfolio's highest ever realized return and compare ongoing cumulative return against this peak.
+If a portfolio that once realized a 100x return drops by 11% due to a subsequent position, the miner is eliminated.
+Another example - if two subsequent positions result in a portfolio drop of 6% each, the miner is eliminated.

+- **Open Position Treatment**: Open positions across different trade pairs are considered together for MDD calculations.
+For example, if multiple open positions across different pairs collectively result in a return that doesn't breach the MDD threshold, the miner remains active.
+Conversely, a single poor-performing open position can result in elimination.

+### Plagiarism

+Miners who repeatedly copy another miner's trades will be eliminated.
+Our system analyzes the uniqueness of each submitted order.
+If an order is found to be a copy (plagiarized), it triggers the miner's elimination.
+### Post-Elimination

+After elimination, miners are not immediately deregistered from the network.
+They will undergo a waiting period, determined by registration timelines and the network's immunity policy, before official deregistration.
+Upon official deregistration, the miner forfeits registration fees paid.

 # Get Started